Princeton Triangle Club: Post-war comeback

-This incident, along with growing budgetary and logistical concerns, caused the Board of Trustees to revise its production schedule.
-As per the May 1970 Report of the Board's New Directions Committee, there was to be neither a December show nor a Christmas tour; instead, a spring show was promised, to be followed by a short tour.
+This incident, along with growing budgetary and logistical concerns, caused the board of trustees to revise its production schedule.
+As per the May 1970 report of the board's New Directions Committee, there was to be neither a December show nor a Christmas tour; instead, a spring show was promised, to be followed by a short tour.
 Cracked Ice opened in April 1971, was repeated for alumni in June, but did finally tour the following December.
 To cut expenses, the cast and crew stayed in private homes rather than hotels, and non-union halls were booked.

-The Princeton Triangle Workshop made its debut in November 1972 with a presentation of The Fantasticks at the Princeton Inn Theater; the following March the Workshop produced Transitions, described as "five original plays and a multimedia extravaganza," in Wilcox Hall.
+The Princeton Triangle Workshop made its debut in November 1972 with a presentation of The Fantasticks at the Princeton Inn Theater; the following March the workshop produced Transitions in Wilcox Hall.

 This began a 25-year tradition of smaller fall productions to complement the full-scale, original spring shows.
 The fall productions of 1978, Happily Ever After, and 1979, String of Pearls, were both written by undergraduates.
 For the 1981 spring show, Triangle writers returned to the very roots of the club and based their book musical, Bold Type, on Booth Tarkington's novel, A Gentleman from Indiana.

 The 1981 tour again returned to California, but with a revue of Triangle favorites, Fool's Gold, rather than the spring show.
-The following year Triangle hired Miriam Fond, the first female director in the club's history.
+The following year, Triangle hired Miriam Fond, the first female director in the club's history.
 Triangle finally found a permanent home for its fall productions when The Best Little Whorehouse in Texas opened at the Triangle Broadmead Theatre in November 1984.
 In the 1980s, the club began to present produce revues of the best of Triangle early in the fall to introduce the freshman class to the organization.

 Centennial

-The club's centennial was celebrated in 1991 with a series of campus events throughout the year, including the spring show entitled The Older, the Better, a large Firestone Library exhibition of more than 850 items from the Triangle Archives, and a fall reunion weekend of parties and performances.
-But how could the centennial celebration be held in 1991 when the fiftieth anniversary show was Once Over Lightly, produced in 1938-39?
-After much debate, it had been decided that the first show in the true Triangle tradition of original work was Po-ca-hon-tas in 1891; hence the choice of 1991 for the one-hundredth anniversary.
+The club's centennial was celebrated in 1991 with a series of campus events throughout the year, including the spring show entitled The Older, the Better, a large Firestone Library exhibition of hundreds of items from the Triangle Archives, and a fall reunion weekend of parties and performances.
+The centennial of 1991 was difficult to reconcile with the fiftieth anniversary show (Once Over Lightly), which had been staged in 1938–39.
+After much debate, it had been decided that the first original work in the Triangle tradition was Po-ca-hon-tas of 1891, justifying the 1991 centennial.